 Carol can add her daughter as an authorized user on one of her existing cards (preferably an older card) to build her daughter’s credit history.

 Carol’s daughter should also apply for a student credit card, charge a small amount each month, and pay the bill in full to build her credit history.

 You can read more about student credit cards in my post Credit Cards for Students With No Credit History.

 The Discover Student card does NOT charge a foreign transaction fee.
 However, Discover cards aren’t that widely accepted outside the US.

-The Capital One Journey Student Card could be a better choice because it is a Visa card which is accepted in more places than Discover and it also doesn’t charge foreign transaction fees.
+The Journey® Student Rewards from Capital One® could be a better choice because it is a Visa card which is accepted in more places than Discover and it also doesn’t charge foreign transaction fees.